ricardodamasceno/node-express/README.md

 # node-express
 This is a Front-End application developed with Node,Express and Gulp.

-* Install all the necessary dependencies, type the following commands.
+* Install all the necessary dependencies typing the following commands.

     * **NPM Dependencies:** npm install
     * **Bower Dependencies:** bower install